fringefilmsoz/SIP/Installation.md

 The advantage of using a systemd script is that you can easily stop, start, and check the status of sip.py.
 Since /etc/rc.local is only executed on boot up, it's a little awkward to stop sip.py and start it again without rebooting or a typing bunch of commands.

 1. Copy the script file to /etc/systemd/system.
+	To Run SIP under Python 2
+	Rrun the command:

+    <pre>sudo cp SIP/sip.service /etc/systemd/system/</pre>

+    To run SIP under Python 3
     Run the command:

-    <pre>sudo cp SIP/sip.service /etc/systemd/system/</pre>
+    <pre>sudo cp SIP/sip3.service /etc/systemd/system/</pre>

+    For Python 3 you will also need to install the Python 3 version of  RPi.GPIO:

+    <pre>sudo apt install python3-rpi.gpio</pre>

 2. Enable sip service:
+	For Python 2:

     <pre>sudo systemctl enable sip.service</pre>

+    For Python 3:

+    <pre>sudo systemctl enable sip3.service</pre>

 3. Reboot the Pi: